-International Youth Day 2018: Theme
+International Youth Day 2020: Theme

-The theme of International Youth Day 2018 is Safe Spaces for Youth and in 2017 was Youth Building peace.
+The theme of International Youth Day 2018 was "Safe Spaces for Youth" and in 2017 was "Youth Building Peace".

-There is a necessity for the Youth to come together, engage in activities with diverse needs and interests, participate in the decision making process and freely express themselves.
+There is a necessity for the Youth to come together, engage in activities with diverse needs and interests, participate in the decision-making process, and freely express themselves.
 But for this youth need safe spaces like civic spaces which enable youth to engage in governance issues; public space to participate in sports and other leisure activities in the community; digital spaces to interact virtually across borders with everyone; well planned physical spaces that can help to accommodate the needs of youth especially suffering from any kind of violence etc.

 International Youth Day: History

-From 1965 to 1975 an International policy on youth was emphasised and both the General Assembly and the Economic & Social Council focus on three basic themes that is participation, development and peace in the field of youth.
+From 1965 to 1975 an International policy on youth was emphasised and both the General Assembly and the Economic & Social Council focus on three basic themes that is participation, development, and peace in the field of youth.

-How International Youth Day is celebrated?
+How is International Youth Day celebrated?

 United Nations chooses themes every year for International Youth Day so that participants can focus on the respective themes and planned their events accordingly where there is a need among the world's youth.
-On this day all over the world several activities and events occur.
-Usually these events are parades, concerts, fairs, festivals, exhibitions and sports etc. To spread the message UN has developed a framework approach and highlighted three approaches like increased commitment and investment in youth, increased youth participation and partnerships, and increased intercultural understanding among youth.
+On this day all over the world, several activities and events occur.
+Usually, these events are parades, concerts, fairs, festivals, exhibitions, and sports etc. To spread the message UN has developed a framework approach and highlighted three approaches like increased commitment and investment in youth, increased youth participation and partnerships, and increased intercultural understanding among youth.